sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

 ```

 :::note
 **Recursion is disallowed**.
-A `@method`, public and not, cannot call itself, either directly in its own body or indirectly calls another method that transitively calls itself.
+A `@method`, whether public or not, cannot call itself either directly in its own body, nor indirectly call another method that transitively calls itself.
 :::

 A more detailed example is shown below.